openvinotoolkit/openvino/samples/python/speech_sample/README.md

 - rm_lstm4f
 - rm_cnn4a_smbr

-All of them can be downloaded from [https://storage.openvinotoolkit.org/models_contrib/speech/2021.2](https://storage.openvinotoolkit.org/models_contrib/speech/2021.2).
+All of them can be downloaded from the [storage](https://storage.openvinotoolkit.org/models_contrib/speech/2021.2).

 ## Speech Inference